camunda-community-hub/camunda-8-helm-profiles/google/multi-region/active-active/README.md

 ##### Zeebe

-You can check the status of the Zeebe cluster using:
+You can check the status of the Zeebe cluster using (in any region):

 ```sh
 make zbctl-status